BingX-API/BingX-spot-api-doc/WebSocket API.md

 ## 1. Trade Streams

     The feature pushes real-time information as a snapshot when a trade is made.
 Each transaction or trade has a unique buyer and seller.
-Snapshots are sent at a frequency of once every 1 second.

 **Subscription Type**